Focused Practice in Hospital Medicine

 The self-attestation confirms that you:

-- Have at least three years of unsupervised hospital medicine practice experience at the time of entry (formal fellowship training in a hospital medicine fellowship program can be counted toward the three-year practice experience criteria), and
+- Have at least three years of unsupervised inpatient care practice experience at the time of entry (formal fellowship training in a hospital medicine fellowship program can be counted toward the three-year practice experience criteria), and

-- Meet patient encounter thresholds in a hospital setting (see chart below).
+- Meet patient encounter thresholds in an inpatient setting (see chart below).

 Attestation by a Senior Hospital Officer (SHO) confirms the information you submit in your self-attestation is accurate.
 You will need to provide contact information for the SHO during the self-attestation process.
 Acceptable SHO titles include: